KukatlaAjay/UPI-Transaction-Analysis-Dashboard/README.md

 - **Customer age (summary):** mean ≈ 39.5 years (range 20–59)
 - **Monthly activity sample (Jan–Jun 2024):** roughly 1,666–1,667 transactions / month with monthly totals that vary slightly

-> Note: the numbers above are computed directly from `UPI_Transactions.xlsx` in this repo.

 ---

 ## What the Dashboard Contains (visuals & features)